 Within family law cases, there are levels of conflict.
 Some cases are considered low conflict and, with the help of good counsel, they are settled fairly, speedily and inexpensively.
 At the other end of the spectrum of cases are the high conflict divorces.
 The cause of the high conflict has been studied by researchers and academics.
+Moreover, impact of high conflict family law is very important to understand.
 Indeed, think-tanks and organizations have been formed to address ‘the high conflict divorce’.
 One of the leading scholars in this domain is Bill Eddy who is a lawyer, therapist, mediator, educator and the Founder of the High Conflict Institute.

 Eddy developed the “High Conflict Personality” theory and is regarded as an expert on family law disputes involving high conflict personalities.
 He has educated and trained lawyers, mediators, and judges in the US, Canada, Australia, France, and Sweden.
 Eddy has authored a number of books including “High Conflict People in Legal Disputes”.